Sync Tracking

 Sync Tracking data is updated in batches while a sync is in progress.
 Census's sync engine processes records in batches of 10-100k.
 Sync Tracking data will update as each batch is finished processing.

-Sync Tracking is not currently available for Live Syncs or Sync Dry Runs.
+Sync Tracking is not currently available for Sync Dry Runs.

-The files within this path will look like [batch_type].[batch_number].parquet, for example records_updated.parquet.
+Sync record data is stored in one or more parquet files of the format [batch_type].[batch_number].parquet, for example records_updated.0.parquet.
 Though there are different batch type prefixes, all files will have the same set of columns and can be joined together.

 All files share the same schema so that they can be combined and queried.
 Sync tracking data includes the following columns: